Higher National qualifications provide practical skills and theoretical knowledge that meet the needs of employers.

 This is a stand-alone qualification, but there are entry requirements.
 Applicants must have obtained one of the followings:

-LMQ Level 3 Foundation Diploma or GCE Advanced Level qualification with 3 passes.
-Any qualification which is at Level 3 or above, as notified on the NQF or QCF of the United Kingdom or SCQF Level 5 and 6 in Business Management or relevant national qualifications awards at SCQF or any overseas qualifications, as judged by UK NARIC, to be equivalent in standard to a level 3 qualification in the UK (or higher).
+LMQ Level 4 Higher National Certificate in Civil Engineering or any qualification which is at Level 4 or above, as notified on the NQF or QCF of the United Kingdom or SCQF Level 6 and 7 in Engineering related or any overseas qualifications, as judged by UK NARIC, to be equivalent in standard to a level 4 qualification in the UK (or higher).

 This qualification is equivalent to the following: